elena5875/Restaurant_Django/README.md

 # Dependencies
 The project relies on several tools and packages to function properly.
 Here's a list of the main dependencies:
   Django
   Heroku
   Gitpod
   Github
   cloudinary
   posrtgreSQL

 Additionally, the project utilizes the following Python packages/modules: django-crispy-form django-environ django-extensions gunicorn whitenoise psycopg2

 # INSTALLATION and DEPLOYMENT

 Before getting started, make sure you have the following:

   - A GitHub account
   - A Gitpod account
   - A Heroku account
   - A Cloudinary account
   - Access to a PostgreSQL database

-## Setup Environment Variables

-This project requires some environment variables to be set.
-You can use the `.env.example` file as a template.

-1. Copy the `.env.example` file to `.env`:

-   SECRET_KEY=your-secret-key
+IDE was gitpod.
+I started with the following steps to install everything

+1. Create a New Directory

+2. Navigate to the Project Directory

+3. Initialize Git Repository

+4. Install Dependencies

+5. Create env.py with the following environment variables SECRET_KEY=your-secret-key
   DEBUG=True
   DATABASE_URL=postgres://username:password@localhost:5432/mydatabase
   ALLOWED_HOSTS=your-allowed-hosts